karthikeyaspace/embeddable/README.md

 <!--
 - centralize .env

+- reduce number of backend routes - /, /login, /getbot, /makebot - create and edit, /embedbot, /chat
 - do if else for all the api calls
 - perform validation in frontend and backend
 - after finishing - optimize the code - reduce db calls etc
-- try storing prev messages, ai config, description in localstorage -->
+- try storing prev messages, ai config, description in localstorage
+- may be store ai config in session storage
+- use context sent req 3 times when logged in - fix it -->